adrianomartino/amartino/_pages/contact.md

 ---
 {% include contact-form.html %}

-I will reply sooner that you can binge-watch Mad Men.
+I will never share your info with anybody.
+I will never send you emails without your consent.